The Heights on Georgia Avenue – 3232 Georgia Ave, NW, Washington, DC

 Total Development Cost – $24,600,000

 Construction Financing Closed in December 2011

 Conversion to Permanent Debt April 2014

-Washington, D.C. – The principals of Audubon Enterprises served as financial advisors to a joint venture between Neighborhood Development Company and Mi Casa, Inc. Audubon principals worked to identify and structure financing options to successfully close on this complex financing using an air-rights structure in a compressed timeframe.
-Audubon principals identified and closed on the funds necessary for pre-development, acquisition, construction and permanent financing of the project, while maintaining a structure that maximized the value and flexibility of the project to the owners.
+The principals of Audubon Enterprises served as financial advisors to a joint venture between Neighborhood Development Company (NDC) and Mi Casa, Inc at The Heights.
+Audubon principals worked to identify and structure financing options to successfully close on this complex financing using an air-rights structure in a compressed timeframe due to the potential expiration of a tax abatement that Audubon helped salvage.
+Audubon’s principals identified and closed on the funds necessary for pre-development, acquisition, construction and permanent financing of the project, while maintaining a structure that maximized the value and flexibility of the project to the owners.

-Deal Structure: The $24,600,000 development utilizes Low Income Housing Tax Credits, two Neighborhood Investment Fund Grants, Privately Placed Tax Exempt Bond financing, Deputy Mayor of Planning and Economic Development grant funds, Federal HOME Funds (via the Department of Housing Community Development), McKinney Act pre-development funds provided by the DC Housing Finance Agency, DC Sustainable Energy Utility funding, private commercial debt financing and a residential property tax abatement.
+Deal Structure: The $24,600,000 development utilizes Low Income Housing Tax Credits (LIHTC), two Neighborhood Investment Fund (NIF) Grants, Privately Placed Tax Exempt Bond financing, Deputy Mayor of Planning and Economic Development (DMPED) grant funds, Federal HOME Funds (via the Department of Housing Community Development), McKinney Act pre-development funds provided by the DC Housing Finance Agency, DC Sustainable Energy Utility funding, private commercial debt financing and a residential property tax abatement.

 Conversion: In February 2014, Audubon was hired to assist the development team in converting the transaction from construction to permanent debt, which it achieved with full debt sizing and an increased developer fee at permanent loan closing in May 2014.